sevenryze/server-router/README.md

 ## `dde_listen(port)`

-* port: The port listening to.
+- port: The port listening to.

 Listen the specific port.

+If there are under tests case or would like to get a temp port, you should use number `0` as the argument.

+If port is omitted or is 0, the operating system will assign an arbitrary unused port, which can be retrieved by using Router.dde_getListeningAddress().port after the 'listening' event has been emitted.

 ```
 router.dde_listen(7777);